 So enters CrossFit.
 Something I knew little to nothing about.
 My husband had mentioned CrossFit years earlier and I had completely ignored him.
 I had also mentioned CrossFit to my trainer…who expressed his distaste of it for a myriad of reasons (all of which I’ve later found to be untrue).
 As a physical therapist, I had also been exposed to several patients who had been injured doing CrossFit.
 Needless to say, my opinion was not high.

-But then I met Reagan.
-My first impression of Reagan was, “Wow – she’s so normal.”
-She makes eye contact with me and talks in a language I understand.
-She’s not this stick thin Barbie doll you could blow over…although I would kill for her legs in a pair of short Lulus.
-She’s sold out on CrossFit and has a story that’s similar to mine.
-And above all, she has a sense of humor and understands sarcasm (remember, my experience with fitness folks has been rough at best).
-She was the type of trainer who obviously walked the walk – she looked like what I wanted to look like.
-I attended one CrossFit workout at her home with a handful of her loyal followers.
-I thought I held my own during that gosh-awful experience but I recall Reagan asking me if I wanted to sit down because I was void of color???
+I was terrified going to my first workout.
+I didn’t know what to wear, how I would stack up…or if I would survive.
+I thought I held my own during that gosh-awful experience but I recall the coach asking me if I wanted to sit down because I was void of color???
 Despite the hard work being performed, the group seemed to be having a genuinely good time.
 They were supportive of each other and they were SO STRONG.
-Reagan wasn’t cheerleading, she was really coaching.
-The kind of coaching I remember - refining my movement to get better and helping me set realistic goals.
+The coach wasn’t just cheerleading, she was really coaching.
+The kind of coaching I remember – refining my movement to get better and helping me set realistic goals.

 The course left me wanting more.
 I was impressed with the science behind the CF approach as well as the training I received.
 I have been to numerous physical therapy education courses that were a waste of time – this was not.
 The freedom to run with the basics of CF appealed to me and I found Coach Glassman’s teachings to be straight forward and easy to grasp.
-Everything Reagan had talked to me about started to make sense.
 Quite honestly, I was impressed with the complexity that came from the simplicity of CrossFit.
 That sounds weird but CrossFit is, at its core, functional movement – the same functional movements we teach our physical therapy patients.
 These are basic movements we all need when we are 90…that is unless you plan to have suspension straps in your bathroom.
 The cool thing is that you can manipulate and twist these movements in varying intensities and levels to accommodate anyone.